 Saint Cyril was accused of selling Church properties.
-In truth,Jerusalem had been gripped by such a deadly famine that people werestarving to death.
-It is recorded by some historians that Saint Cyrilhad sold Church adornments to cater for his people.
+In truth,Jerusalem had been gripped by such a deadly famine that people were starving to death.
+Some historians have recorded that Saint Cyrilhad sold Church adornments to cater for his people.

 When Julian became Emperor in 361, he allowed the return of Saint Cyril.

-Although Saint Cyril existed in a time with challenging politicalclimates, he never stopped preaching the gospel.
+Although Saint Cyril lived in a time with challenging political climates, he never stopped preaching the gospel.

-Saint Cyril was not only a reader but was also a writer.
-Some of hiswritings managed to survive till recent years.
+Saint Cyril was not only a reader but also a writer.
+Some of his writings managed to survive until recent years.

-It is also worth knowing that Saint Cyrill practiced forgiveness line hebelieved the gospel taught people to.
-Although exiled from his churchand land many times, he never held a grudge against his antagonists.
+It is also worth knowing that Saint Cyrill practiced forgiveness because he believed the gospel taught people to.
+Although exiled from his church and land many times, he never held a grudge against his antagonists.

 Death and Canonization